tabularelf/doc-files/0.3.0/collage.md

 ### `.AddSpriteSheet(spriteID, spriteArray, identifierString, width, height, [removeBack], [smooth], [xorigin], [yorigin], [is3D])`

 Converts a sprite into multiple smaller sprites.
 Used in cases where you have an already assembled sprite sheet and want to splice it up.
+The `name` property may either be at the start of each image name, or replacing `{{name}}`.
+See [`CollageDefineSpriteSheet()`](general.md#collagedefinespritesheetsubname-startx-starty-endx-endy) for more info.

 Returns: `N/A` (or `SpriteData Struct` if Collage Build State is `BATCHING`).